angles-n-daemons/angles-n-daemons.github.io/content/post/20220716-abtesting-and-innovation.md

 While both are things I feel pretty strongly about, there’s another risk for relying on a/b testing that I feel could be expanded a little further and it’s this.
 An overreliance on experimentation kills innovation.

 In using experimentation, we’ve turned our business into an optimization function.
 We modify these parameters in how our product works to optimize our loss function - which is informed by a set of organizational metrics.
-This function in turning the business into an optimization function runs the same risks that an ML algorithm or graph search algorithm have in that it’s capable of getting caught in global minima.
+This process of turning the business into an optimization function runs the same risks that an ML algorithm or graph search algorithm have in that it’s capable of getting caught in global minima.

 When you’re focused on moving the needle ever so slightly but incremental changes, you lose sight of the greater search space - and grow averse to large jumps that may in the short term tank metrics you care about, but in the long term expand the potential for your business.